 Finding: Complies with conditions.
 The application did not indicate removal of all plants listed on the Oregon City Nuisance Plant List prior to issuance of a final occupancy permit for the building.
 If present, the applicant shall remove all noxious and nuisance vegetation on the site prior to issuance of a final certificate of occupancy.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this policy standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this policy standard through the Conditions of Approval.